laurent-laporte-pro/laurent-laporte-pro.github.io/docs/index.md

 My Curriculum vitae is available in 🇬🇧 [English](en/index.md), my second language (B2 level).

-With several years of experience as a technical leader, I have managed development teams, recruited and trained new developers.
+With several years of experience as a senior fullstack developer and technical leader, I have developed complex applications for international clients.
+I have worked in multicultural environments, in France, the United States, Romania… I have led development teams, recruited and trained new developers.

-Specialized in backend development (Python, Django, FastAPI, Pandas), I am also proficient in frontend development (React, Angular) and system administration (Windows, Linux, macOS, Docker).
+Specialized in backend development (Python, Django, FastAPI), I am also proficient in frontend development.
-Accustomed to agile methods (Scrum, Jira) and CI/CD tools (GitHub Actions, Jenkins), I have in-depth knowledge of software architecture, databases (MySQL, PostgreSQL), web services (REST), unit and functional testing (Pytest, Selenium), software quality (SonarCloud, Codecov, Ruff, Mypy) and technical documentation (Sphinx, MkDocs, Confluence).
+I usually work in an Agile environment and master CI/CD tools (GitHub Actions, Jenkins).
+My skills cover the entire life cycle of a software project: design, development, unit and functional testing, software quality, technical documentation, containerization (Docker), deployment, corrective and evolutionary maintenance.

 Autonomous and able to communicate effectively with clients and teams, I am mobile in Laval, Rennes and Paris, and open to telecommuting.
 Paris, and open to telecommuting.